-Once the registration form is received in our office by mail, fax, e-mail, or by telephone, a letter of confirmation will be mailed.
+Once registration is completed, a letter of confirmation will be mailed.
 Registrations are accepted on a first-come, first-paid basis.
 Early registration is encouraged due to limited seating capacity.

 Substitutes from the same company may attend in place of a confirmed registrant.
 A registrant may transfer without penalty to the next scheduled class two weeks prior to the seminar date.

 Cancellations made prior to two weeks of the seminar date are subject to a $150 processing fee.